nylen/node-wp-hooks/README.md

 be a promise that resolves or fails when all of its attached functions have finished processing.

-For hooks that may require asynchronous behavior, the app can start the filter chain normally:
+For hooks that may require asynchronous behavior, the app must use a **filter** rather than an **action**.
+Then the app can start the filter chain normally:

 ```js
 const finalValue = await applyFilters(